miking-lang/miking-dppl/README.md

 ### Compiling CorePPL to RootPPL
 One option to run inference over a CorePPL program is to compile it to RootPPL.
-A CorePPL program in a file `cpplprog.mc` can be compiled to a RootPPL file `out.cu` using the command `midppl -m rootppl-smc cpplprog.mc`.
+A CorePPL program in a file `cpplprog.mc` can be compiled to a RootPPL file `out.cu` using the command `cppl -m rootppl-smc cpplprog.mc`.
 The file `out.cu` can then be compiled using, e.g., `rootppl out.cu --stack_size 10000`.
 The stack size option is mandatory for compiling RootPPL programs compiled from CorePPL.
 More information about RootPPL can be found at [RootPPL](#rootppl).